VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `EarthClimate <EarthClimate>`_: Energy balance climate model of Earth over one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings, i.e. Milankovitch Cycles.
 [DistOrb, DistRot, POISE]

+`HabEvapCores <HabEvapCores>`_: Transition of Proxima b from a mini-Neptune to a habitable evaporated core via hydrogen loss.
+[AtmEsc, STELLAR]

 `HLossTides <HLossTides>`_: Coupled atmospheric escape and tidal evolution for the CPL tidal model with hydrogen escape via energy-limited, radiation-recombination-limited, Bondi-limited, and automatic models.
 [AtmEsc,